kkkooosss/React-app-for-multi-docker-elb-ecs-service/README.md

 _*Please note that you could be charged for usage of those services._

-Following **secrets** should be added to GitHub repository settings:
+Following **secrets** should exist in to GitHub repository settings:
 - for AWS configure
   - ACCESS_KEY_ID
   - SECRET_ACCESS_KEY